MaayanLab/software-testing/README.md

 ## Caveats
 - A passing test does not mean the code is correct.
 - Unit tests do not replace functional tests.
 A functional test tests a slice of functionality of the whole software system, based on the specificationss.
 - Taking the time to write tests will never be prioritized.
 You should do it for your own peace of mind.
+And for your users.